For the first page of this review of the Villas at Disney’s Grand Floridian, click here.

 In contrast, at the Grand Floridian the sixth bay is set up as a separately walled-off media room, and that’s where the last sleeping spots are located.
 In effect, it’s a fourth bedroom!

 There are some flaws in the design.
 One of the two queen bedrooms is quite small, and does not have its own private bath.
-This could lead to simmering jealousies and anxiety among family members.
+This could lead to simmering jealousies and bitterness among family members.

 Also, the ground floor Grand Villa is right next to one of the more convenient first-floor doors to the rest of the building from the Beach Pool area, leading this, I suspect, to be a bit noisy.